 Oral health can be affected over time as our bodies age.
 Although most people assume that you will lose your teeth and require dentures in old age, there’s actually no reason why you should not be able to keep all of your natural teeth throughout your entire life.
-Dr. Rembos, Dr. Alvarez, and our team are here to help you establish healthy dental habits, and to help our senior patients establish a plan to keep their smiles looking young.
-For more information about senior oral health in Marco Island, Naples, Fort Myers, and Sanibel, Florida, we invite you to contact the practice of Alan Rembos DDS at one of our 4 convenient locations and schedule a consultation with our dentists.
+Dr. Rembos and our team are here to help you establish healthy dental habits, and to help our senior patients establish a plan to keep their smiles looking young.
+For more information about senior oral health in Marco Island, Naples, and Sanibel, Florida, we invite you to contact the practice of Alan Rembos, DDS, at one of our three convenient locations and schedule a consultation with our dentist.

 As our bodies age, it may seem like a lot of things are changing.
 We aren’t as young and spry as we once were, and our body seems to be screaming that to us at times.
 While it may seem that everything else is becoming weary, our teeth can remain strong and our oral health can still be superb in old age.
 Although simple tasks such as brushing our teeth or flossing may become harder to perform, there are some ways that you can still maintain good oral hygiene with minimal effort.
 Next time you find it hard to do the simple dental tasks, try out these tricks: